brycesenz/freeform/README.md

 # FreeForm

 FreeForm is a gem designed to give you total control over form objects, allowing you to map form objects to domain objects in any way that you see fit.

-It is still a very-pre-beta work in progess, but hopefully it can showcase the power of form objects.
+The primary benefits are:
+  * Decoupling form objects from domain models
+  * Allowing form-specific validations, while respecting model validations
+  * Simply composing multi-model forms
+  * Removing the ugliness of `accepts_nested_attributes_for`

 FreeForm is designed primarily with Rails in mind, but it should work on any Ruby framework.

-FreeForm is compatible with (as far as I know) most form gems, including simpleform, formbuilder, and Ryan Bate's nested_form gem.
+FreeForm is compatible with most form gems, including simpleform, formbuilder, and Ryan Bate's nested_form gem.

 ## Installation